russoalberto/vue-todo/README.md

 # vue-todo

-> A simple todo app in VueJs
+> A simple todo app in Vue.js

 ## Build Setup